 Woodfordia is transformed into a village that hosts over 25,000 daily patrons, performers, stallholders, volunteers and organisers.
 As many as 2,680 volunteers across 162 departments are at the heart of the organisation and contribute to the setup and day-to-day running of the festival.
 During the event, the festival is actually the 67th largest town in Australia.

 Each year construction begins in early December and continues up until Christmas Day.
-Over 450 contractors and volunteers build the village.
+Nearly 1000 volunteers and contractors build the village.
 Many come from around the world to be part of the festival build and then stay for a week after to pull the event down.

 The festival build includes:

 The festival programme features concerts, dances, street theatre, writers’ panels, film festival, comedy sessions, acoustic jams, social dialogue and debate, folk medicine, an entire children’s festival, an environmental programme featuring talks, debates and films, art and craft workshops, circus performances and workshops, late night cabarets, parades and special events including the spectacular fire event.